 You’ll basically have an army of entities constantly analyzing your behavior and sharing what they learn with each other to get a variety of outcomes from your future behavior.
 Or attitude.
 Or outlook.
 Depends on what the desired effect is.
 Depends on what’s being sold.

 Sure, someone with ethics in the pipeline may say that the tool should adhere to brand guidelines, be wholesome and fun, trustworthy and reliable, and all that jazz.
 Or maybe not.
-So who knows what dark turns to play on insecurities might occur.
+So who knows what dark turns may be taken to play on people’s insecurities.
 What knowledge about someone’s habits may be exploited?
-These agencies will mostly be concerned what the success rate is based on the desired metrics.
+These agencies will mostly be concerned with what the success rate is based on the desired metrics.
 Are people indeed eating more cool ranch Doritos?

 Or buying electric vehicles?
 Or switching cable companies?
 Watching more Disney movies?
-Or voting for a political candidate.
-Buying into a particular agenda.
-Believing that this person or that person is the enemy of their freedom.
+Or voting for a particular political candidate?
+Buying into a particular agenda?
+Believing that this person or that person is the enemy of their freedom?

 It’s sort of like we’ll all be in a total war with an army of emotionless supercomputers only loosely monitored by humans whose intentions we may never fully know.
 And who probably don’t care what the methods of success are, just as long as there is success, whatever that means to them.
 Whether it’s selling you Doritos or getting people to think that the last election was stolen.
 Oh wait a minute, did I say sort of like?
 I meant it’s going to be exactly like that.